soundpress/RulesOfNYC/docs/c06/index.rst

 (c) The investigator shall indicate in each record all instances in which work was performed by a non-certified individual pursuant to 15 RCNY § 1-16(a)(2), and shall include such individual's name, address, telephone number, and a specific description of all activities performed by such individual.

-(d) The investigator shall maintain these records for thirty (30) years.
+(d) The investigator must maintain these records for thirty (30) years.
+These records may be maintained in an electronic recordkeeping system instead of in paper form.
+Upon the death of the investigator, records may be destroyed and notification must be sent to the Asbestos Control Program.

-(e) The investigator shall make these records available during normal business hours without cost or restriction for inspection by a representative of the Department.
+(e) The investigator shall make these records available during normal business hours, pursuant to an appointment without cost or restriction for inspection by a representative of the Department.

+(f) Records must be stored in a manner that minimizes the possibility of damage from water.
+The investigator must immediately report if any records are damaged, lost or destroyed.